joerg-pfruender/joerg-pfruender.github.io/_posts/2020-01-25-Localstack_in_Docker.md

 Here comes [localstack&#8599;](https://localstack.cloud/) ([Github&#8599;](https://github.com/localstack/localstack))
 They have provided some fake Amazon AWS services for testing.

-You do not need to install it on your machine, there is a docker image available on [https://hub.docker.com/r/localstack/localstack/ &#8599;](https://hub.docker.com/r/localstack/localstack/).
+You do not need to install it on your machine, there is a docker image available on [Docker Hub&#8599;](https://hub.docker.com/r/localstack/localstack/).

 ### How to bootstrap queues and topics
 But before your test execution, you will need to setup the topics and queues.